rocktronica/OneFileCMS/readme.markdown

 ### July 31, 2012

 - For reasons of security, consistancy, & code simplicity, the format for external config files (if used) is now php, instead of ini.
 This permits a simple copy & paste between an external config file & onefilecms.php.
-  A config file must begin with "<?php".
+  A config file must begin with "&lt;?php".
 And, for security reasons, external config file names should end in ".php".
 Otherwise, your webserver may serve up the file as plain text, exposing the contents, such as username and password.

 ### July 25, 2012